Back Boiler Removal and Replacement Cost Guide 2023

-If these need replacing or upgrading, this will be at an additional cost.
+If you need to remove, replace, or repair these, you’ll incur additional costs.
 For cylinders, we’ve created a cylinder installation cost guide.

-Without visiting a property, it’s hard to determine the right route to take.
-Some properties will need a small combi boiler (24kw), whereas others will need a large (40kw+) system boiler.
+Without visiting a property, it’s hard to determine the right route to take for a new boiler.
+Some properties will need a small combi boiler (24kW), whereas others will need a large (40kW+) system boiler.

-When having any part of your central heating replaced, it’s important to get more than one quote.
+When having any part of your central heating removed and replaced, it’s important to get more than one quote.